 Personality and Temperament

-Cornish roosters tend to want to fight and argue more than many domestic chicken breeds.
+Cornish roosters can be more assertive than many domestic chicken breeds.
 Hens, however, are quiet and docile.
 Both roosters and hens need more room to exercise than an ordinary domestic chicken, or they will develop stiff legs and become even crankier.

 Generally, Cornish chickens are docile towards their handlers, but they do require more room than the average chicken, or they will become aggressive.